 Access to Higher Education

 Are you returning to study after a break?
 Have you been out of education for some time but gaining real-life experience?
 Are you looking to change direction?
-We welcome adult students to all courses in this directory.
 Some academic and vocational courses have been specifically designed for mature students.

 If you’d like to apply for one of these courses, you’ll be invited to an initial assessment prior to your interview.
 This is to make sure that the course is at the right level for you.
 We’re happy to accept mature students without any formal qualifications, and our guidance team will be pleased to help you consider your options.